← Back to projects

 Code Showcase 7

 _split_for_embed() enforces the embedding model's hard character limit after the word chunker runs.
-Default max_chars is 12,000 (from EMBED_MAX_CHARS env var), tuned to keep Titan Embed v2 well under its 8,192-token limit (~4 chars/token heuristic).
+Default max_chars is 12,000 (via EMBED_MAX_CHARS env var), tuned so Titan Embed v2 stays well under its 8,192 token ceiling (about 4 chars per token).

 python